Queen Elizabeth’s Plans ‘Cannot Be Moved’ for Harry and Meghan: Palace Source

 Queen Elizabeth may struggle to meet Prince Harry and Meghan Markle when they visit the U.K. next month as the aging monarch has an exceptionally busy week at the beginning of September and, sources at Buckingham Palace said, “Some things cannot be moved.”

 And if the queen seems to have gone a little cooler on the prospect of a meet-up, who could blame her?
-Last time he met her, Harry told Hoda Kotb all about it in an NBC Today interview, saying that his grandmother had a habit of telling him secrets she wouldn’t tell any other member of the family and that he had been checking she had the “right people” around her as if he were her guardian.
+The last time he met his grandmother, Harry told Hoda Kotb all about it in an NBC Today interview, saying that his grandmother had a habit of telling him secrets she wouldn’t tell any other member of the family and that he had been checking she had the “right people” around her as if he were her guardian.

 Few people like having their private conversations discussed on telly, especially when it implies other family members are incompetent or uncaring, and especially when they are the queen.
 Once bitten, the queen might be twice shy.